uynann/expressnews/readme.md

 34. Added About, Contact and Privacy Policy page.
 Handled get routes.

 35. Created models and migrations for comments and replies.
 Added comments and replies pages in admin and handled routes.
-Handle edit comments replies route using ajax.
+Used ajax to call to update routes.

+36. Used ajax to call to destroy routes of comments and replies.